abouzia/wp-meta-tag-genius/README.md

 ## Usage

-1. Navigate to the "Meta Tag Genius" page in the WordPress admin menu.
+1. Navigate to the "Meta Tags Genius" page in the WordPress admin menu.
 2. Customize your meta tags and settings.
 3. Save changes.